MaxiLMV/rag_task/README.md

 ## Running the system

 ### 1. Start the Ollama server
-Launch the Ollama executable, open Powershell and enter this command:
+Launch the Ollama executable, open a terminal and enter this command:
 ```bash
 ollama run deepseek-r1:8b
 ```